 Limerick poems are written in other languages, Russian, Polish, Italian, and Icelandic.
 Because the meter is the constraining factor for some languages, such as French, or Latin, German, more successful examples of this form are produced in languages that have a natural rhythm similar to English, the fact is that in the modern world Limerick is universally attractive for reading and writing, primarily because concision, rhythm and humor.

 It is interesting that women are very involved in the creation of Limerick on the Internet, although few of them issued a book or similar.
-It appears that females enjoyed the adventure which includes fictitious and incredible sexual encounter.
 It is possible that the anonymity provided by the Internet frees lascivious female expression.

 Using this popular form in teaching, poetry is removed from the pedestal.
 It destroys the bogey and prejudices about poetry as exalted and unapproachable to the normal man or woman.
 In this manner, ‘an entrance to the back door’ can be provided into English poetry and poetry in general.